wch/shiny-jsdemo/README.md

   }
 ```

-And here is how you send data from the server (from server.r):
+To send data from the server, you simply assign a reactive expression to a value in the `output` object (from server.r):

 ```
 # Set the value for the gauge